Frequently Asked Questions, and perhaps some you’ve not yet thought of.

 How long do you plan to stay in Brazil?
 Do you think about returning to the U.S.?

 We have no plans to move to the US, even though all three of our children are, for now, residing there.
-If the Lord opens a greater door of opportunity for us, we’ll consider that, but for now we don’t see where we could be more useful than our present location.
+For years we’ve said that if the Lord opens a greater door of opportunity for us, we’ll consider that, but for now we don’t see where we could be more useful than our present location.

 What exactly do you do there?

-We work with the congregations in Urbanova (SJCampos) and Taubate, both of which we began.
+We work with the congregation in Urbanova (SJCampos) in our home.
 We’re also working with some brothers to start a new work in the city of Jacareí.
 That involves personal evangelism, preaching and teaching, training, etc.

 We publish a Gospel-Advocate type magazine, books and studies, maintain several Brazilian and English-language sites, do seminars and workshops around the country (including “Total Transformation” and “The Jesus We All Need”), speak pretty much where invited, such as at the National Christian Workers Encounter and the Northeastern Christian Lectureship.